Vutov/lnd/docker/README.md

                  |
         + --------------- +
         | Bitcoin network |  <---  In the current scenario for simplicity we create only one
-        + --------------- +        "btcd" node which represents the Bitcoin network, in a real situation Alice and Bob will likely be connected to different Bitcoin nodes.
+        + --------------- +        "btgd" node which represents the Bitcoin network, in a real situation Alice and Bob will likely be connected to different Bitcoin nodes.
 ```

 **General workflow is the following:**

- * Create a `btcd` node running on a private `simnet`.
+ * Create a `btgd` node running on a private `simnet`.
  * Create `Alice`, one of the `lnd` nodes in our simulation network.
  * Create `Bob`, the other `lnd` node in our simulation network.
  * Mine some blocks to send `Alice` some bitcoins.